Specific Row Updated

 Send Email

-Slack / Discord / Teams
+Slack / Discord / Google Chat / Teams / Telegram

 Keep spreadsheets accurate by transforming rows in real time.